vidhyasrinivasan65/parksg/assessment.md

 | **B5** | Met | `s-maxage=60, stale-while-revalidate=120`. |
 | **B6** | Met | Every returned `id` ends `-C`.
 Ids are `${CarParkID}-${LotType}` because `CarParkID` alone is not unique. |

-## F5 — partly met, and why
+## F5 — partly met and why

 **Unreachable is genuinely verified.** With Airplane Mode on, tapping a zone produced the sentence rather than a spinner.
 Screenshot attached.

 One caveat I should state rather than let pass: the demo selector was also set to `unreachable` in that screenshot, so it does not fully isolate the real code path from the simulated one.
-I am confident the real path fired — the timestamp updated to 22:00 when the page re-ran — but the screenshot alone does not prove it.
+I am confident the real path fired; the timestamp updated to 22:00 when the page re-ran — but the screenshot alone does not prove it.

 **Empty has no real-world trigger.** It means the call succeeded and returned zero carparks.
 With four fixed zones that always contain carparks, this cannot occur in production.
-I verified it by simulation only, and I am recording that as an untested path rather than a passing one.
+I verified it by simulation only and I am recording that as an untested path rather than a passing one.

 **Refused is untested against a real refusal.** I have never seen LTA return a non-2xx to my deployed function.
 The handling exists in code and has never run.

-**So two of my four states have been proven and two have only been simulated.** Marking F5 as "met" would have been the easy thing and would not have survived anyone checking.
+So two of my four states have been proven and two have only been simulated.
+Marking F5 as "met" would have been the easy thing and would not have survived anyone checking.

-## One more thing I should flag
+One more thing I should flag:-

 The demo selector is still on the page.
 I moved it below the carpark list and relabelled it, and I left it deliberately so the failure states can be inspected without waiting